9 Things to do During a Weekend in Dallas-Fort Worth

 Fort Worth Stockyards

 All of the things we did in Dallas-Fort Worth were fun, but the Fort Worth Stockyards were probably my favorite.
-And felt like an authentic Texas experience.
-I always like to do the things that you can’t do anywhere else and this is one of them.
+It was an authentic Texas experience.
+I always like to do things that you can’t do anywhere else and this is one of them.

 The Stockyards boast the world’s only twice-daily cattle drive.
 The small herd of longhorns mosey down the original brick walkways to their wooden corral.
 Their drovers, the rugged cowboys on horseback, guide them along and you can visit them before each cattle drive for photo ops and questions.